Most recruiters follow up with their candidates and clients for about 30 days after submission, but only some take the time to…Continue

 Great talent is hard to find because the demand outweighs the supply.
 Especially for tech companies, business is good and they need more software engineers to drive the production they have the demand for.

-But they just can’t seem to fill their positions because jobs are being created much faster than they can…Continue
+But they just can’t seem to fill their positions because jobs are being created much faster than they can even…Continue

 Twitter is, hands down, my favorite social network.
 It's a great source of information and learning, and a wonderful way to connect with people who share similar interests.
 As a recruiter, it's also great…Continue